KVanderhill/HalloweenMemGame/README.md

 &nbsp;

 ## Game Functionality
-Start Game: Click the "Start" button to shuffle and reveal the cards.
+Start Game: Click the "Start" button to shuffle and reveal the cards.<br>
-Menu: Choose from 5 different background themes.
+Menu: Choose from 5 different background themes.<br>
 Card Flipping: Click on cards to reveal their images.
-Match pairs to keep them face up.
+Match pairs to keep them face up.<br>
-Timer: A countdown timer adds urgency to the game, starting from 100 seconds.
+Timer: A countdown timer adds urgency to the game, starting from 100 seconds.<br>
-Flips: Keeps track of the number of flips you aquired in order to win.
+Flips: Keeps track of the number of flips you aquired in order to win.<br>
-End Game: The game concludes when all pairs are matched or the timer reaches zero.
+End Game: The game concludes when all pairs are matched or the timer reaches zero.<br>
 Replay: Click replay to try again.

 &nbsp;